 I’m afraid I have lost lots of respect for some so-called expert gastroenterologists who told me that diet cannot change the outcome of Crohn’s.
 Very closed-minded people in a closed-shop who are more interested in sending you their bill and playing golf than your health.
 I know now there are some great doctors out there, but sadly they are few and far between and have to almost operate under the radar for fear of being ostracised by their profession.

 I’ve realised however, that a lot of the doctors are simply winging it with a holier than thou attitude and they often don’t keep up with modern science that’s been discovered since they were at med school.
 Sad but true.

 Even my GP who was previously supportive, states the reason for my good health and excellent blood results now is simply losing weight.
 He still thinks things like coconut oil should be used sparingly as it is a saturated fat and “They’re not good for you.”

 He didn’t understand new science regarding cholesterol and tried to prescribe me with statins.
 I tried to explain but it fell on deaf ears.
 Deaf ears that last heard science in 1990.

 The best thing about all this though is the sheer number of friends and colleagues who have approached me and asked me what I’ve done.
 Also the friends I’ve made through this lifestyle.

 I’ve been able to guide them in the right direction and some have completely wrapped themselves up in the lifestyle and seen major changes in health and lost serious amounts of weight.

-I have friends who are diabetic who are almost completely off medication and loving life again, one friend whose asthma has been suppressed completely and others who’ve seen massive changes in blood pressure or cholesterol issues.
+I have friends who are diabetic who are almost completely off medication and loving life again, one friend whose asthma has been suppressed completely ( he used to get hospitalised every year and now doesn’t even use a puffer) and others who’ve seen massive changes in blood pressure or cholesterol issues.